Considerations for Planting into Dry Conditions

 Irrigating for Herbicide Activation

-It’s important that herbicides are activated with 0.5- to 0.75-inch of rainfall or irrigation, preferentially within five to seven days after herbicide application.
+It’s important that herbicides are activated with 0.5- to 0.75-inch rainfall or irrigation, preferentially within five to seven days after herbicide application.
 If moisture received is less than this amount, some herbicide products have the potential to remain on the soil for up to 14 days without being fully activated.
 We will have to see how the high winds blowing soil and removing soil particles containing herbicide impact future weed control.

-Irrigating to Reduce Urea Loss
+Irrigating to Reduce Nitrogen Loss

 Irrigating in Strip-till